 74. Write 1 if you Understand, 2 if you Don’t – This is a task for online lessons.
 Have students simply write a 1 or 2 in the chatbox.
 This can also get quiet groups to start contributing in a small no-risk step.

 75. YouTube Communities Poll – Have students complete a YouTube poll using the YouTube communities tab.

-Formative assessment should give students an opportunity to pivot and improve based on the teacher’s feedback.
+Formative assessment are usually informal evaluations that give students an opportunity to pivot and improve based on the teacher’s feedback.
 A the same time, it’s valuable for the teacher who needs to assess students’ current knowledge and pain points in order to adjust their teaching practices and maximize students’ chances of passing the summative assessment that will occur at the end of the unit of work.

 Dr. Chris Drew is the founder of the Helpful Professor.
 He holds a PhD in education and has published over 20 articles in scholarly journals.
 He is the former editor of the Journal of Learning Development in Higher Education.